aws-samples/mergers-and-acquisitions-integration-accelerator/README.md

 # License <a name="License"></a>

 This library is licensed under the MIT-0 License.
+See the [LICENSE](./LICENSE) file.